 Natasha MH: I feel like this a good time to start humming Cake’s “Short Skirt, Long Jacket” all by my lonesome, since we’re talking about competence, clothing, and well, sex.
 There’s just something to that combination that just … works, and while I see it as a style/ playing with proportions kind of thing … it’s clear that people tend to take it a lot more sexually.

-Haley Mlotek: Megan, I want to know more about those neutral power suits—was there something about the colour that made it particularly powerful?
+Haley Mlotek: Ziya, I want to know more about those neutral power suits—was there something about the colour that made it particularly powerful?

 Haley Mlotek: And do you wear those kinds of outfits now?